sanaca/sanaca/README.md

 # sanaca

-It'is a tool to analyze pcap and create rule snort/suricata with a .txt
+It'is a tool to analyze pcap and create pcap from snort/suricata with a .txt